OhziiiLov3/Slackoff-Hackathon/README.md

 ## Description
 ### Build Employee Management System(MEN Stack)

 It's time to put everything that you've learned together!
 Build a full-stack web application using Express, Node.js, Mongoose, and MongoDB.
-Each team will build a Employee Management system to create, read, update, and delete users.
+Each team will build a Employee Management system to create, read, update, and delete employees.

 ## Objective